 This web site provides a means of publishing that information in a relatively inexpensive way.

 The site is entirely non-profit.
-Costs are borne by Mark and Bart; we receive no sponsorship or support at all.
+Costs are borne by the authors; we receive no sponsorship or support at all.

 Contributions are welcome.
 These might be in the form of images of Zimbabwean plants, assisting with writing up genera or species or the extraction of records.
 There is always a lot of work to be done and any help would be welcome and will be acknowledged.